Dawr82/job-offer-collector/README.md

 # job-offer-collector

+### IMPORTANT NOTE
+**Scraping is done solely on learning purposes.
+Gathered data is just simply thrown away.
+It isn't meant to be published anywhere or used in any way that would violate owner's rights to it.**

 This application aims at collecting job-related data from various polish job listing websites.
 Due to its microservice architecture, it can be easily deployed as Docker containers (docker-compose preferably)
 or in other container-based environments (like Kubernetes).